neptune-ai/docs/docs/integrations/pytorch.rst

 .. note::

-    Check for more example in the |pytorch-integration| project.
+    Check for more example in the |pytorch-integration| Neptune project.

 Full script
 ^^^^^^^^^^^